 While choosing whether to apply to Oxford or Cambridge is likely to be tricky, applicants do have to choose just one; the UK’s Universities and Colleges Admissions Service (UCAS) only allows students to apply to one of the two.

-I’ll admit I could be biased here (I studied at one; can you guess which?) – but I’ll do my utmost to present a balanced overview of how Oxford and Cambridge compare, looking at their performance in the international university rankings, as well as additional considerations such as location and funding.
-Oxford or Cambridge, which will you choose?
+I’ll admit I could be biased here (I studied at one; can you guess which?) – but I’ll do my utmost to present a balanced overview of how Oxford and Cambridge compare, looking at their performance in university rankings, as well as additional considerations such as location and funding.
+Oxford or Cambridge: which will you choose?

 University of Cambridge

-The University of Cambridge outranks Oxford in the QS World University Rankings® 2014/15, but only marginally.
-It’s important to remember that at this level, the differences between institutions are generally very minor – and at joint second and joint fifth in the world, both Oxford and Cambridge are firmly established among the world’s higher education elite.
+The University of Cambridge outranks Oxford in the QS World University Rankings® 2015/16, but only marginally.
+It’s important to remember that at this level, the differences between institutions are generally very minor – and as longstanding members of the global top 10, both Oxford and Cambridge are firmly established among the world’s higher education elite.

-The Oxbridge brand is extremely strong, with both halves of Oxbridge getting high ratings in QS’s global surveys of academics and employers.
-In the latest results, Cambridge comes out first in the world according to academics and second according to employers.
-Oxford, meanwhile, has the world’s highest rating from graduate employers, and is ranked third by academics.
-In short: if you want to study at a university with a solid international reputation, whichever pathway you plan to pursue in future, a degree from either Oxford or Cambridge will stand you in good stead.
+The Oxbridge brand is extremely strong, with both halves of Oxbridge getting high ratings in QS’s international surveys of academics and employers.
+In the latest results, Cambridge comes out second in the world according to both groups.
+Oxford, meanwhile, retains the world’s highest rating from graduate employers, and is ranked third by academics.
+In short: if you want to study at a university with a solid international reputation, a degree from either Oxford or Cambridge is hard to beat.

-Cambridge has a slightly stronger score for citations per faculty member – an indicator which aims to give an idea of how influential a university’s research is, but both Oxford and Cambridge are within the world’s top 50 on this measure.
-Meanwhile Oxford takes the lead when it comes to faculty-student ratio (number of academic staff per student), but again both are within the global top 20 here, and are renowned for their commitment to small group teaching and individual supervision.
+Cambridge has a slightly stronger score for citations per faculty member – an indicator which aims to reflect the influence attained by research produced at each institution – though Oxford is not too far behind.
+Meanwhile Oxford takes the lead when it comes to faculty-student ratio (number of academic staff per student), but both are within the global top 20 here, and are renowned for their commitment to small group teaching and individual supervision.

 In terms of international diversity, both Oxford and Cambridge again get high scores; unsurprisingly, both are popular destinations for academics and students from around the world.
-Oxford has a slightly stronger score for its percentage of international faculty members, while Cambridge fares marginally better for percentage of international students.
+Oxford has a slightly stronger score for its percentage of international faculty members, while Cambridge fares marginally better for percentage of international students (by one ranking position).

-A look at the QS World University Rankings by Faculty confirms that both Oxford and Cambridge are among the world’s best across the full spectrum of subjects.
+A look at the QS World University Rankings by Faculty confirms that both Oxford and Cambridge are among the world’s leaders across a comprehensive range of fields.

-At individual subject level, both rank within the world’s top 10 for most of the 30 subjects covered by the 2014 edition of the QS World University Rankings by Subject, and in several cases they occupy the top two spots.
+At individual subject level, both Oxford and Cambridge rank within the world’s top 10 for most of the 36 subjects covered by the 2015 edition of the QS World University Rankings by Subject, and often within the top three.
 In short, both universities have a strong offering across the academic spectrum, so for most students, the decision of whether to apply to Oxford or Cambridge is likely to come down to the finer detail of curriculum and course structure.

 Oxford is technically a city and Cambridge a town, but in fact both are relatively small and compact places to live, easily navigable on foot or (as is very popular) by cycling.